kimwoonggon/CUDA-Challenge/README.md

 - Use strided loops within the kernel to cover the entire image and handle boundary conditions.

 **Key Learnings:**
-- Processing pixel neighborhoods (convolution) in parallel.
+- Processing pixel neighborhoods in parallel.
 - Handling image boundaries by checking valid indices.
 - Efficiently transferring data between host and device.